dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 ### SQL linting <Lifecycle status="beta" />

 When enabled for your CI job, dbt invokes [SQLFluff](https://sqlfluff.com/) which is a modular and configurable SQL linter that warns you of complex functions, syntax, formatting, and compilation errors.
-It will lint all the SQL files in your project.
+By default, it will lint all the SQL files in your project.

 If the linter runs into errors, you can specify dbt to fail the job or continue running it.
+When failing jobs, you can reduce spend on compute costs by not building a pull request that doesn't satisfy your SQL code quality CI check.

+To override the default linting behavior, create an `.sqlfluff` config file in your project and add your linting rules to it. dbt Cloud will use the rules defined in the config file when linting.
+For details about linting rules, refer to [Custom Usage](https://docs.sqlfluff.com/en/stable/gettingstarted.html#custom-usage) in the SQLFluff documentation